msarafos/overthewire/leviathan/walkthrough.md

     *szo7HDB88w*

-one can find a binary expecting a 4 digit number as an argument and spawning a shell with `leviathan7` privileges if given number is correct.
-A quick and straight- forward solution is to create a simple bruteforcing script under `/tmp/` which looks like this:
+one can find a binary expecting a 4 digit number as an argument and spawning a shell with `leviathan7` privileges if thegiven number is correct.
+A quick and straightforward solution is to create a simple bruteforcing script under `/tmp/` which looks like this:

     for i in {0000..9999}
     do